vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - When a party holds orders and positions, decreases the order size, the orders will not uncross (<a name="0019-MCAL-167" href="#0019-MCAL-167">0019-MCAL-167</a>)

-- When a party holds orders and positions, decreases the orders price, the order will be stopped (because if the orders is fully filled and then party will distressed) (<a name="0019-MCAL-168" href="#0019-MCAL-168">0019-MCAL-168</a>)
+- When a party holds orders and positions, increase the order size, the order will be stopped (because their margin balance will be less than the margin maintenance level) (<a name="0019-MCAL-168" href="#0019-MCAL-168">0019-MCAL-168</a>)

-- When a party holds orders and positions, decreases the orders price, the order will be stopped (because if the orders is partially filled and then party will distressed) (<a name="0019-MCAL-169" href="#0019-MCAL-169">0019-MCAL-169</a>)
+- When a party holds orders and positions, decreases the orders size, the order and order margin will be update (<a name="0019-MCAL-169" href="#0019-MCAL-169">0019-MCAL-169</a>)

 - When a party holds orders and positions, decreases the orders price, the order will be fully filled (<a name="0019-MCAL-172" href="#0019-MCAL-172">0019-MCAL-172</a>)